SchiefLab/G001/README.md

 [![Combine](https://github.com/SchiefLab/G001/actions/workflows/combine.yml/badge.svg)](https://github.com/SchiefLab/G001/actions/workflows/combine.yml)
 [![DOI](https://zenodo.org/badge/517925817.svg)](https://zenodo.org/badge/latestdoi/517925817)

 This repository includes data and code used to produce the manuscript Leggat, Cohen, Willis, Fulp, deCamp et al. Science (2022).
-All data has been deidentified.
+All data has been deidentified, and as of v2.0.0 all code is functional with deidentified data.

 - [Data Access](#data-access)